 - Total gift commitments to the university supported FSU. $27,840.342 gifts were allocated towards student financial aid, $3,835,588 were allocated towards faculty, $4,392,739 were allocated towards public service, $1,551,824 were allocated towards property and infrastructure, $112,543,438 were allocated towards academic divisions, $1,311,115 were allocated towards research, $626,155 were allocated towards Strozier Library, $14,421,835 were allocated towards restricted purposes, and the remaining $178,370 were allocated towards unrestricted purposes, physical plants, and loans.55

-- FSU was awarded $100 million in December 2015 from the Jim Moran Foundation to create the FSU Jim Moran Institute for Global Entrepreneurship.
-In 2016, Brian and Kathryn Ballard gifted real estate to the university to serve as the headquarters for the institute.56
+- FSU was awarded $100 million in December 2015 from The Jim Moran Foundation to create the Jim Moran College of Entrepreneurship and fund the FSU Jim Moran Institute for Global Entrepreneurship for an additional 20 years.
+In 2016, Brian and Kathryn Ballard gifted real estate to the university to serve as the headquarters for the Jim Moran Institute and Jim Moran College.56

 - For the 2016 calendar year, 7,251 FSU students reported a total of 391,941 hours of volunteer work through the FSU ServScript program, and increase of 3.16 percent students and an increase of 6.15 percent hours from 2015.57 Assuming those students had been paid $8.05 per hour58 to perform their volunteer work, it saved local businesses, government, and nonprofit organizations an estimated $2.8 million in salaries.

 - Faculty and staff volunteers at FSU also contribute their time, skills and funds to countless volunteer and community outreach efforts.